Selah

 Is it is no coincidence that I was brought up Christian and now believe that Theism is the best hypothesis for the Universe and that Christianity is closer to the truth than other belief systems.
 This is something which concerns me.

-So now is the time to examine why I believe what I do, to re-examine the core ideas of the Christian faith which I am committed to and to see how my philosophical journey meshes with my spiritual one.
+So now is the time to examine why I believe what I do, to re-examine the core ideas of the Christian faith which I am committed to, to see how my views and assumptions may have been influenced by my genes and my environment and to see how my philosophical journey meshes with my spiritual one.